jberclaz/modelh/README.md

 There are several types of connectors for the LEDs.

 1. If you don't have LEDs, that's easy.
 You'll just need a 16-position and a 8-position FFC connectors.
-2. If you have an old keyboard with the type of LED cable shown below, you'll have to figure out the type of connector you'll need for it.
+2. If you have an old keyboard with the type of LED cable shown below, you'll need S4B-EH connector (thanks @Whiterat).
 In addition, you'll need a 16-position and 8-position FFC connectors.
 ![LED wire](https://github.com/mschwingen/hardware/raw/master/modelm-usb/images/LEDs_Wire_s.jpg)

 3. If your LEDs are connected with a FFC cable like the one shown below, you'll need a 16-position, 8-position and 4-position FFC connectors.